sharmapankaj2512/stream-aggregate/README.md

 ### Stream Aggregate

-*stream-aggregate* is a simple application build using Ktor.
+*stream-aggregate* is a simple application built using Ktor.
 It demonstrates how channels and coroutines can be used to build real time dashboards from an event stream.

 #### RUN TESTS